“ETHICAL BEHAVIOR IS DOING THE RIGHT THING WHEN NO ONE ELSE IS WATCHING- EVEN WHEN DOING THE WRONG THING IS LEGAL.”

 Dave was discussing his Release Over 20″ thoughts on the Eastern Current podcast with Judson Brock, and Joe Neely from CCA North Carolina was an interested listener.
 This philosophy struck a chord with him and CCA NC came on board with making Release Over 20 a major initiative in the state of North Carolina.
 A CCA NC web page on Release Over 20 can be viewed here.

-Eye Strike Fishing is very proud to partner with CCA NC to try to get more people to adopt Release Over 20″ and do what we can as recreational anglers to keep these trophy speckled trout in our fishery by releasing them.
+Eye Strike Fishing is very proud to partner with CCA NC to try to get more people to adopt Release Over 20″ and do what we can as recreational anglers to keep these trophy fish in our fishery by releasing them.

 How Can You Get Involved?

 Anglers: Please follow @releaseover20 on Facebook and Instagram to see program submissions and to keep up to date on the initiative.
-Catch, Photo, Release a > 20″ trout and enter it at releaseover20.com and get a free decal and an entry into our quarterly drawing.
-We also have have stickers and apparel available on our store, the proceeds of which go directly to promoting the initiative.
-The stickers are sold at cost, to encourage people to spread the word!
+Catch, Photo, Release a > 20″ trout or flounder, enter it at releaseover20.com and get a free decal and an entry into our monthly drawing.
+We also have have stickers and apparel available on our store, and 100% of the proceeds go directly to funding the initiative.
+The stickers are sold at cost, to encourage people to spread the word.

 Guides: We would love to have you on board as an official supporter of Release Over 20.
 We will promote your guide business on our social media as sponsors in turn for encouraging your clients to enter the program.
 When your clients catch a fish, make sure they credit your business on the entry form.
 We will track the leading guides by state.
 Please contact us to get started.